rean/iofabric/docs/ioFabric-Command-Line-Specification.md

                          -ac &lt;filepath&gt;               Set the file path of the SSL/TLS certificate for validating the fabric controller identity
                          -c &lt;uri&gt;                     Set the UNIX socket or network address that the Docker daemon is using
                          -n &lt;network adapter&gt;         Set the name of the network adapter that holds the correct IP address of this machine
+                         -l &lt;#MB Limit&gt;               Set the limit, in MiB, of disk space that the log files can consume
+                         -ld &lt;dir&gt;                    Set the directory to use for log file storage -lc &lt;#log files&gt;             Set the number of log files to evenly split the log storage limit

 Report bugs to: kilton@iotracks.com